 Do not go out if you are self-quarantining or do not feel well.
 Know the symptoms.

-Practice safe social distancing (remain at least six feet away from other people).
+Practice safe social distancing (keep at least six feet away from other people).

 Use a hand sanitizer with at least 60% alcohol or wash your hands for at least 20 seconds.